 But when a buyer is unwilling to budge on price despite clear differentiation in the quality of your solution, walking away makes sense.
 It’s not only the fact that if you discount for this buyer once, but he will also expect it each time you do business.
 Also, it is important that the customer is a profitable one for your company.

 Instead, it is usually better to let that buyer experience the drawbacks of a low-end solution as there is always the possibility that he returns to you more aware of the quality-price correlation.

 Perhaps, what is more challenging for salespeople, is walking away when you feel a sale is still possible.
 However, that is what you need to do when a client is in no hurry to decide and faces no sense of urgency.
 No amount of coercing from you is going to change their mind.
 Willingness to buy is an important qualifying criterion.
 In selling, you can lean on a sense of urgency by emphasising the risk-aversion benefits of a sudden decision.
 It all depends on what industry you work in and your standard sales cycle.

-When you sense that a buyer isn’t going to make a quick decision, turn your focus to more important opportunities.
+When you sense that a buyer isn’t going to make a quick decision, turn your focus to more important sales management opportunities.
 Two good early questions are, “What’s your timeline to make a purchasing decision?” and “When do you plan on having this project up and running?”
 Ask additional questions about sense of urgency and always ask who else will be involved in the process.

 If there is no rush, a decision isn’t likely to be coming anytime soon.
 Mark it down to return at a later date, but walk away for now.